AdobeDocs/uxp-photoshop/src/pages/index.md

 ## API References

-The APIs come in two parts: the methods and properties unique to Photoshop, and those exposed by UXP to all UXP-aware Creative Cloud applications.
+The APIs come in two parts: the methods and properties unique to Photoshop, and those exposed by UXP to all UXP-enabled Creative Cloud applications.

 <DiscoverBlock slots="link, text"/>

 [Photoshop API](ps_reference/)

-The API Reference for Photoshop calls exposed to UXP.
+The API Reference for Photoshop calls exposed through UXP.

 <DiscoverBlock slots="link, text"/>

 [UXP API](uxp/reference-js/)

 The API Reference for UXP itself.
-Includes file and network I/O.
+Includes UI APIs (including HTML and CSS), file and network I/O, and more.

 ## Share